evansbenj/SulaRAD/13_Working_with_HiSeqX_data.md

 ~/tabix-0.2.6/bgzip nem_tonk_nigra_first10chrs.vcf
 ~/tabix-0.2.6/tabix -p vcf nem_tonk_nigra_first10chrs.vcf.gz
 ```
-then this might work as a bash script:
+then for each chr automate generation of a tab file with a bash script:
 ```
 #!/bin/bash